What Is Calculate Quick Ratio?

 Acid test ratio = (Cash + Short-term marketable securities + A/c’s Receivable) / Current Liabilities

-This has been a guide to Quick Ratio Formula, practical Quick Ratio Example, and Quick Ratio calculator along with excel templates.
+This article has been a guide to what is Quick Ratio Formula.
+Here we explain its examples, and provided a downloadable Excel template, and a calculator.
 You may also have a look at these articles below to learn more about Financial Analysis –